Rustin170506/ticdc.slide/slides.md

   - Cross-Region Deployment

 <!--
-There are many reasons for the latency.
+There are many reasons for the high latency.

 Let's start with the big transaction.
 If the transaction is too big, it will take a long time to replicate it to the downstream.
 So it will cause a big latency.
 We can split the big transaction into small ones.
 This feature is only available in v6.1.0+.

 The second reason is the throughput is too low.
-We can increase the throughput by increasing the table memory quota, the sink worker count.
+We can increase the throughput by increasing the table memory quota.
 As I said before, we replicate the data by table.
 So we need to control the memory usage of each table.
+This is a configuration for each table.
 The default quota is 10MB.
 You can increase it to get a higher throughput if you have enough memory.

 You can also increase the sink worker count to get a higher throughput.
+This is a configuration for the Sink.
+In TiCDC, we have multiple sink workers.
+We can send the data parallelly if there are no conflicts.
+So we can increase the sink worker count to get a higher throughput.
 Because more workers can send the data to the downstream at the same time.

 The TiKV region count is also an important factor.
 If we have too many regions, it will cause TiCDC spends too much time to deal with the Resolved TS.
 So it will cause a big latency.
 For now we can not solve this problem.
 We will improve it in the future.

 Also, if your workload is too high on the upstream, it will cause a big latency.
-Because TiCDC can't catch up with the upstream.
+Because TiCDC just can't catch up with the upstream.

 There are also some upstream issues.
 For example, the region leader transfer.
-If the region leader transfer happens, it probably causes a big latency.
+If the region leader transfer happens too frequently, it probably causes a big latency.
 Because TiCDC needs to re-connect to the new leader.
 And the Resolved TS can not advance.
 If the Resolved TS can not advance, it will cause a big latency.

 Sometime if your TiDB cluster is crashed, it probably causes a big latency.
 Because it may leave some locks on the TiKV.
 And the resolved TS can not advance.
 If the locks exist for a long time, it will cause a big latency.
 But TiCDC will try to resolve the locks if it can.

 There are also some downstream issues.
 For example, if the downstream database is too slow, it will cause a big latency.
 Because TiCDC can not send the data to the downstream at a high speed.
 Also, if there are too many write conflicts, it will cause a big latency.
-Because TiCDC needs to retry the write operation.
+Because TiCDC needs to retry the write operation again and again.

 The last reason is the cluster topology.
 If you deploy TiCDC in a cross-region deployment, you should consider the network issue.
 We need to keep low latency between the upstream and the downstream.
 Sometimes putting TiCDC in the same region with the downstream is a good choice.
 It helps to reduce the replication latency.